cartridge-gg/ui-native/MIGRATION_STRATEGY.md

 # 6. Validate final result
 node scripts/visual-comparison.js [component-name]

+# 7. Create migration commit
+git add .
+git commit -m "Migrated [ComponentName]"
 ```

 ## Best Practices

 1. **Start Simple**: Begin with basic components before complex ones
 2. **One Change at a Time**: Make incremental changes to track progress
-3. **Use Tools**: Leverage the animated GIF for quick difference spotting
+3. **Use Tools**: Leverage the visual comparison for quick difference spotting
 4. **Document Issues**: Keep notes on common problems and solutions
 5. **Test Thoroughly**: Verify all component states and variants
 6. **Maintain Quality**: Don't compromise on similarity thresholds
+7. **Commit Regularly**: Create a commit after each successful component migration
+8. **Track Progress**: Use consistent commit messages for easy progress tracking

 ## Conclusion

 This systematic approach ensures high-quality, consistent migration of UI components to the React Native platform.
 By following this process and using the provided tools, we can achieve near-perfect visual parity while maintaining code quality and performance standards.
+The standardized commit format helps track migration progress and provides a clear history of completed work.